averbraeck/dsol/docs/1-getting-started/example-event.md

 !!!
 Note
     When submaps are used, the 'dot'-notation gives access to the parameters.
 Suppose there are several parameters for the server that are stored in a submap with the key `server`, then the parameters such as the server capacity can be retrieved by `(Integer) this.inputParameterMap.get("server.capacity").getValue()`.
 This enables the maintenance of a diverse set of input parameters in a comprehensible way.

+The `ReadInputParameters` class offers a method to read input parameters from a properties file, or from the command line arguments.
+Furthermore, the dsol-swing project offers a dialog to read the input parameters from the screen using only one line of code.

 ### 9. A program that can be started to create the model